Education

 ADDIE/SAM ModelArticulate StorylineLMS (Canvas/Moodle)eLearning DevelopmentAdult Learning TheoryVideo ProductionNeeds AnalysisStoryboarding

-Best Action Verbs for a Instructional Designer Resume
+Best Action Verbs for an Instructional Designer Resume

 Start every bullet point with a strong action verb.
 These are the highest-impact verbs for Instructional Designer resumes — specific, measurable, and ATS-approved.